Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation

 \section{Experiments}

-We evaluate caching on an equivariant flow-matching generator.
-Our primary goal is to characterize the quality–speed trade-off of two caching variants, Taylor forecasting and Adams–Bashforth (AB) multi-step method, for both unconditional and conditional molecular geometry generation.
+We evaluate caching on equivariant flow-matching generators for the molecular geometries.
+The primary objective is to characterize the quality–speed trade-off of two caching variants, Taylor forecasting and the Adams–Bashforth (AB) multi-step method, for both unconditional and conditional molecular geometry generation.
 We do so by evaluating inference overhead alongside standard quality metrics.
 Crucially, we aim to demonstrate that caching enables significant acceleration that remains largely lossless relative to the base model.
 Furthermore, we show that caching strategies consistently outperform the common practice of reducing inference steps (i.e., uniform step reduction) at lower step budgets, thereby forming the efficiency frontier.
 We also find that caching can act not only as an acceleration technique, but as a refinement mechanism improving sample quality.
-Finally, we examine how caching composes with lossless, orthogonal optimizations.
+Finally, we examine how caching composes with orthogonal post-training optimizations.

 \paragraph{Evaluation.} For unconditional generation, the GEOM Drugs dataset \citep{axelrod_geom_2022}, which contains 1 million high-quality conformers of drug-like molecules, is used to assess model performance as an unconditional molecular generator.
 Data splits and preprocessing follow the guidance given in \citet{vignac_midi_2023, le_navigating_2023}.
 To evaluate conditional generation in the form of structure-based geometry generation, the SPINDR dataset, which contains ligand-pocket co-crystal complexes, is employed as described in \citet{cremer_flowr_2025}, as well as the Crossdocked2020 dataset, a large-scale collection of approximately 22.5 million protein-ligand binding poses designed for structure-based machine learning \citep{francoeur_three-dimensional_2020}.